JeffreyBenjaminBrown/hode/README.md

 Skip to the end of this README for how to install.

-# There are video introductions
+# There are video guides

 The app has gotten much slicker since these were made in early 2019, and it has new features,